-The Balearic Islands are often top choice for party lovers, but there are plenty of family-friendly options too.
+The Balearic Islands are often a top choice for party lovers, but there are plenty of family-friendly options too.
 Whether you want water parks and playgrounds or nature and peaceful beaches, the warm sunny Balearics will keep the whole family happy.

 The beautiful Blue Flag beaches of Alcudia are perfect for young families.
 With golden sands, gently shelving shores and plenty of quiet, shaded coves, the little ones can enjoy sunny days paddling and building sandcastles.
 Hire a pedalo from the Lago Esperanza watersports centre and spend an hour or two bobbing in the Mediterranean breeze.

 Away from the beach, there’s the fantastic Karting Magic, an exciting go-karting track, and the renowned Hidropark with giant water slides, boating pools, and mini-golf.
 If you’re a family of nature lovers, head out to Parc Natural de S’Albufera, a huge nature reserve brimming with birds and plants – perfect for a day of exploring.

 Ibiza, with its booming parties and groups of youngsters, may not seem like the obvious choice for families, but there are many places on this stunning island that will seem a million miles away from the nightclubs of San Antonio.
 Beautiful Portinatx sits on the most northern point of Ibiza, far from the all-night partying of the south.

 With a beautiful sandy beach, perfect for watersports or paddling, and a range of family-friendly activities, you’ll wonder why you never tried a family holiday in Ibiza before.
 For a fun-filled day, there’s a mini-golf course, 10-pin bowling alley, and the fantastic El Greco Waterpark.